Unhappy with our service?

-If you are not satisfied with our response to your complaint, you may ask us to refer it to the deputy chief executive.
-The deputy chief executive will aim to review and respond to your complaint within 20 working days.
+If you are not satisfied with our response to your complaint, you may ask us to refer it to the chief operations officer.
+The chief operations officer will aim to review and respond to your complaint within 20 working days.

 If you are still not satisfied with the resolution to your complaint, you can refer your complaint to the Independent Assessor.
 The Independent Assessor will review the service provided by Ombudsman Services but will not consider the ombudsman's decision - this is final.
 The role is not a mechanism for appealing or overturning Ombudsman Services' decisions.
 The Independent Assessor does not make judgements about accepting a complaint for investigation, the weight of evidence or the amount of redress recommended.
 Read more about the Independent Assessor.